Kitchener Rangers: 1960s

-The 1970s
+1970s

 Gerry Forler became the Rangers' coach for the 1970–71 season but resigned in December, 1970 and was replaced by Ron Murphy for the remainder of the season.
 Kitchener struggled through most of the decade, posting only two winning seasons (a 31-24-8 record in 1971–72, and 43-18-9 in 1973–74).
 Barber posted his first of two straight 100+ point seasons in 1970–71, scoring 46 goals and 105 points in 61 regular season games.
 He was one of two players to hit the 100-point milestone (Tom Cassidy, 104 points) that year, but the Rangers were unable to get out of the first round of the playoffs.
 In 1973–74, the Rangers finished first in the OHA for their third Hamilton Spectator Trophy in eight years in large part due to the goalkeeping of Don Edwards, who had the league's lowest goals against average.
 The team lost to the Peterborough Petes in the second round of the playoffs.

-In the 1974–75 season, the club finished last in the league and 20 points out of a playoff spot with a record of 17-47-6.
+In the 1974–75 season, the club finished last in the league and 20 points out of a playoff spot with a record of 17–47–6.
 Despite their last-place finish, the Rangers would host the Memorial Cup that season as no host team was in place.
 For the following season in 1975–76, there were changes at president, general manager and coach.
 The team improved by 17 points, rising to a fourth-place finish in the standings.
 In 1976–77, Foster would set the Rangers franchise record for points in a single season (143), a mark that still stands today.
 His total 382 points in 262 regular season games over 1973-77 also remains a club record.

-The Rangers' record during the 1979–80 season dropped to 17-51-0, but Paul Coffey, a young acquired defenceman from the Sault Ste.
-Marie Greyhounds, collected 71 points in 52 regular season games before being drafted sixth overall by the Edmonton Oilers in the 1980 NHL Entry Draft.
+The Rangers' record during the 1979–80 season dropped to 17–51–0, but Paul Coffey, a young acquired defenceman from the Sault Ste.
+Marie Greyhounds, collected 71 points in 52 regular season games before being drafted sixth overall by the Edmonton Oilers in the 1980 NHL entry draft.